Logo

 Essential Functions

-• Interprets and applies applicable laws, rules, regulations, standards, policies and procedures.
+• Interprets, explains and ensures compliance with applicable state and federal laws, rules, regulations, standards, policies, and procedures.

-• Testifies before boards, commission, administrative bodies or courts.
+• Testifies and presents evidence before boards, commissions, administrative bodies, or courts.

 Levels of Work